The Role of Symmetry in Optimizing Overparameterized Networks: Proof Details

 \begin{theorem} Let $H'$ be obtained after acting on the weights corresponding to a Hessian $H$ with the pre-activation or post-activation splitting groupoid.
-Then, the pseudo-determinant of the Hessian, corresponding to the product of non-negative eigenvalues, is $\pdet(H') \ge \pdet(H)$. \end{theorem}
+For any general split where $|S|=|D|$, the pseudo-determinant of the Hessian satisfies $\pdet(H') \ge \pdet(H)$. \end{theorem}

-\begin{proof} This follows as an extension to \autoref{thm:pdet_invar} by considering the same sum for a general split and applying the RMS-AM inequality.

-Suppose the gradients are split across weights in $D$, not uniformly, but with factors $\alpha_1, \alpha_2 \dots \alpha_{m-1}, (1-\sum_i\alpha_i)$ summing to 1.
-Then, we have $m$ ways to choose the split row and sum over the duplicated rows.
-Our final sum in \autoref{thm:pdet_invar} becomes

-where at the end we applied the RMS-AM inequality.
-Note that equality holds only when all $\alpha_i$ are equal. \end{proof}
+\begin{proof} Consider a general split where the proportions $\alpha_{d, 1}, \dots, \alpha_{d, m}$ are not necessarily uniform, but inherently satisfy $\sum_{i=1}^m \alpha_{d, i} = 1$.
+By the Root-Mean-Square/Arithmetic Mean (RMS-AM) inequality, the sum of the squares of these coefficients is strictly bounded below: